beyzacapraz/Ceng140/README.md

 # Ceng140
-Take Home Exams of the second semester of the first year.
+Take Home Exams of the second semester of the first year in METU.